What is Osteoarthritis:

 Osteoarthritis can be diagnosed clinically without further investigations if a person is:

-It is important for patients to be aware that their symptoms may fluctuate from day to day.
+It is important for patients to be aware their symptoms may fluctuate from day to day.
 Most people find they get flare ups from time to time with or without a trigger.
-It may be that activities need to be modified for a while, but it will settle down and usual activities can be resumed.
-It is not a sign that the condition is getting worse.
+It may be activities need to be modified for a while, but things will settle down and usual activities can be resumed.
+It is not a sign the condition is getting worse.

 Managing Osteoarthritis :